Runtii/Runtii/README.md

 - 🌱 I’m currently learning JavaScript on ReactJS framework and TypeScript on Angular framework.

-- 💬 Ask about **Web Development**

 - 📫 Reach me -> **albertto.ap@gmail.com**

 - My portfolio -> [**www.runtii.github.io**](https://runtii.github.io/)

 - I have masters degree in IT engineering from Lublin University of Technology.
-- 👀 I’m interested in gaming, history and programming
+- 👀 I’m interested in gaming, history, programming and anime.

 <h3 align="left">Connect with me:</h3>